Sprint Application FAQs

 Q: Is it really possible to create an expansive project virtually POST-SPRINT?

 A: Absolutely!
-For over 13 years, hundreds of students have taken part in LWOW to collaborate across borders, time zones, and institutions to bring Projects of Worth to life.
+For over 15 years, hundreds of students and legal and business practitioners have taken part in LWOW to collaborate across borders, time zones, and institutions to bring Projects of Worth to life.

 Q: When will teams and topics be announced?